JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 with the function [`values`](@ref) and the underlying geospatial domain with the function [`domain`](@ref).
-This can be useful for writing algorithms that are *type-stable* and depend purely on the geometry or on the feature values:
+This can be useful for writing algorithms that are *type-stable* and depend purely on the feature values:

 ```@example quickstart
 values(Ω)
 ```

+or on the geometries:

 ```@example quickstart
 domain(Ω)